Leonardscripts/Node-projects/README.md

-# Stacked_WebApps

-# Responive Business WebApp with Portfolio attatched
+# Responive WebApp with Portfolio

-# Freelance work & ongoing Projects
+# disclosed functionailty with ongoing projects